sabre-io/Baikal/INSTALL.md

 # 1 - System requirements

-Baïkal is based on PHP 5.3.0, and uses a SQLite3 with PHP PDO.
+Baïkal is based on PHP 5.3.1+, and uses a SQLite3 or MySQL with PHP PDO.
 This document does not cover the installation of these requirements.

 ## 1.1 - System requirements for FTP-driven hosting